dojo/docs/dojox/data/KeyValueStore.rst

 Input Format
 ============

-It can take in either a Javascript array, JSON string, or URL as the data source.
+It can take in either a JavaScript array, JSON string, or URL as the data source.
 Data is expected to be in the following format:

 .. js ::